 (3) The cost of planning or administrative services related to the review, listing, study, reporting, planning, recording, and prioritizing of capital improvement projects by a subdivision;

-(4) The cost of planning or administrative services of a district committee, executive committee, or small government subcommittee in reviewing, recording, approving, or disapproving project applications.
+(4) Mark-up costs.

+(5) Administrative costs incurred for assessment procedures.

+(6) Existing debt except as it applies to the loan assistance program.

+(7) Costs to provide temporary services to parties affected by the project.

+(8) Administrative costs, including those incurred for grant management, and application and disbursement preparation.

-(C) Subdivisions and districts shall ensure that all project applications submitted to the director or the administrator exclude all computations or calculations based upon any expenditures, projected expenditures, or costs referred to in paragraphs (B)(1), (B)(2), (B)(3), and (B)(4) of this rule.
+(C) Subdivisions and districts shall ensure that all project applications submitted to the director or the administrator exclude all computations or calculations based upon any expenditures, projected expenditures, or costs referred to in paragraph (B) of this rule.

-164-1-17 | Multi subcivision and Multi-District projects.
+164-1-17 | Multi subdivision projects.

-The director shall not approve, and the administrator shall not recommend, any project involving the participation of two or more subdivisions or two or more districts, unless the project applicant supplies a binding agreement, signed by an authorized agent or representative of each such subdivision or district, that the subdivision or district will cooperate fully with the applicant, including the execution of all needed legal actions, to ensure completion of the project as planned.
+The director shall not approve, and the administrator shall not recommend, any project involving the participation of two or more subdivisions, unless the project applicant supplies a binding agreement, signed by an authorized agent or representative of each such subdivision, that the subdivision will cooperate fully with the applicant, including the execution of all needed legal actions, to ensure completion of the project as planned.

 164-1-18 | Funding time limitations; multi-year projects.

-All funding approved for projects under Chapter 164. of the Revised Code and this chapter of the Administrative Code is contingent upon existing state appropriations enacted into law.
-No project approval or project agreement shall be construed as obligating the director or administrator to authorize payments under division (A)(2) of section 164.05 or division (B)(2) of section 164.051 of the Revised Code beyond the biennial time limitations applicable to the state appropriation process.
+All funding approved for projects under Chapter 164. of the Revised Code and this chapter of the Administrative Code is contingent upon the necessary state appropriations being enacted into law.
+No project approval or project agreement shall be construed as obligating the director or administrator to authorize payments under division (A)(2) of section 164.05 or division (B)(2) of section 164.051 of the Revised Code beyond fiscal appropriation pursuant to the biennial time limitations applicable to the state appropriation process.

 Subject to the limitations referred to in paragraph (A) of this rule, the director may approve, or the administrator may recommend, any multi-year phased project that an applicant can demonstrate, based upon sound engineering principles, to be an appropriate project for such phasing.